dellacortelab/t4ss/README.md

 #include "martini_v3.0.0_solvents_v1.itp"
 #include "martini_v3.0.0_ions_v1.itp"

-gen_true.sh will create an .txt file with all the itp basenames in proper order.
+DEPRECATED: gen_true.sh will create an .txt file with all the itp basenames in proper order.
 You can copy and paste this list in both the include section, and the molecules.

+You can just copy the includes and molecules from the .top file created from martinizing.
+Make sure the names are accurate.

 NOTE:
 Martinize allows identical chains to share .itp files.
 This can mess up the order of molecules.